iron-fish/website/docs/onboarding/mine.md

 ## Requirements
 Install Iron Fish by following the instructions [here](onboarding/installation.md).

-To receive credit for mining blocks, sign up for the incentivized testnet [here](https://testnet.ironfish.network/signup) to ensure your graffiti is unique when you set it.
+**IMPORTANT:** To receive credit for mining blocks, sign up for the incentivized testnet [here](https://testnet.ironfish.network/signup) to ensure your graffiti is unique when you set it.

 ## Quick start
 Start your node by running the following command: